Kene-M/Anime-Watchlist-Management-System/README.md

 - Manage tkinter Toplevel windows better (through dropping current window and raising a new one) or implement a better way to transition between windows/pages.
 - Add scrollbars to each listbox in the search page.
   - Change some filter options to single selection, comboboxes instead of listboxes.
-- Fix bug with filtering with options other than genres.
+- Fix bug concerning filtering with options other than genres.
 - Research more efficient algorithms and queries for functions.
-- Add more class and functions to organize code.
+- Add more classes and functions to organize code.
 - Research ways of automating the process of filling tables.
 Maybe through web scraping?